ssbc/netsim/commands.md

-hops <name> <number>    // should be called before starting a peer to have any effect caps <name> <string>    // should be called before starting a peer to have any effect skipoffset <name>       // should be called before starting a peer to have any effect (omits copying over log.offset when loading identity from fixtures) load <name> @<base64>.ed25519 start <name> <implementation-folder>
+hops <name> <number>    // should be called before starting a peer to have any effect caps <name> <string>    // should be called before starting a peer to have any effect skipoffset <name>       // should be called before starting a peer to have any effect (omits copying over log.offset when loading identity from fixtures) alloffsets <name>       // should be called before starting a peer to have any effect (preloads the non-spliced input ssb-fixtures => puppet acts like a pub) load <name> @<base64>.ed25519 start <name> <implementation-folder>
 stop <name>